Gboneck/gboneck.github.io/_posts/2015-7-23-Backstory.markdown

 What had started as a online application portal for tenants seeking new rental housing had evolved over half a year into a payment processor that simplified things for the landlord.
 A rather robust payment processor - built to scale into multiple applications but initially focused on residential rentals.
 The monetization was there and the product was there but my heart was not.

-I am not alone in being drawn towards entreprenuership by the headlines of "New Young Guy Becomes Youngest Billionaire!".
-Of course I fantasize about getting an enormous accumulation of wealth.
+I would be lying if the I told you that the headline: "New Young Guy Becomes Billionaire!" isn't a part of why I do what I do.
+I know I'm not alone in that.
+Of course I fantasize about getting an accumulating an enormous amount of wealth.
 But there has always been something more to why I chose to pursue startups and building new innovative products - altruism.

 Like many others, I want to make an impact on the world - but how?
 I landed on entreprenuership.
 Starting a company or launching a product was by far the best way to achieve my two goals: Getting rich and helping people.